leilamar/Travel-Planner/README.md

 ## Overview
 You spend so long dreaming about where you want to go in the world and what you want to do, some things might fall through the cracks.
 There are too many places to keep track.

 Don't worry!
 My Adventure Book is a web app that allows you to keep track of all your travel plans, past and future.
 Users can register and log in.
 Once they've logged in, they can create plans for places they want to visit, and can keep track of places they've already visited by adding a plan to a list of completed trips.
-And once they've completed a trip on their list of planned trips, they can move it to their list of completed trips.

 ## Data Model